The City of Long Beach

 Long Beach, with a population of approximately 465,000, covers 52 square miles in southwest Los Angeles County and is the seventh largest city in California.
 It has some of the best shoreline, marinas and beaches in Southern California, and a superb climate moderated by pleasant ocean breezes.
 The City of Long Beach is recognized as the home of the Queen Mary, the Aquarium of the Pacific, the Long Beach Grand Prix, America's cargo gateway to the Pacific Rim through the Port of Long Beach (the Nation's second business container port), one of the world's most environmentally safe off-shore oil operations and numerous major business and commercial enterprises.

 Long Beach has also been recognized by USA Today as the most diverse city in the United States- one of the City’s strongest assets.
-The City’s ethnic breakdown is approximately 40% Hispanic, 29% White, 14% Black, 13% Asian, and 4% all other ethnicities.
+The City’s ethnic breakdown is approximately 40 percemt Hispanic, 29 percent White, 14 percent Black, 13 percent Asian, and 4 percent all other ethnicities.

 Long Beach is a full-service city providing customary municipal services through departments such as police, fire, public works, library and parks and recreation.
 The City also owns and operates a leading deep water port, offshore and onshore oil production, a gas utility, a water utility, a commercial airport, a public health department, a convention and entertainment center, two historic ranchos, three marinas and five municipal golf courses.